februu/minecraft-resources/README.md

 ## Febru Server Dockerfiles

 In this repo you can find two dockerfiles: `Dockerfile.fabric` and `Dockerfile.purpur`.
 You can use them to build docker images for [Fabric Server](https://fabricmc.net/use/server/) or my beloved [Purpur](https://purpurmc.org/).
-The commands to build both images and run them as containers are provided below:
+The commands to build both images and run them as containers are provided below.

 To build a docker image clone this repo and run this command.
 Change the filename to `Dockerfile.fabric` if you want to build a Fabric image.
 You can also set the tag to whatever you want.
 There are also additional arguments you can add or edit inside Dockerfile to change the minecraft version.
 Default is 1.21.5 for Fabric and 1.21.4 for Purpur.